dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*

 </center>
-Bringing peaceful vibes from Japan and beyond,  and beautiful instrumental melding, The Garden of Zen EP comes in tea-hot with relaxing meld of synths, real instruments, and sparse, well placed samples.
+Bringing peaceful vibes from Japan and beyond, the Garden of Zen EP comes in tea-hot with relaxing meld of synths, real instruments, and sparse, well placed samples.
 It's the type of music that is great to work to, or just relax.

-All the proceeds from sales will go toward providing support to those struggling with mental health.
+All the proceeds from bandcamp purchases (and all other purchases) will go toward providing support to those struggling with mental health.